tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 wildcards).
 Thus, allowing the ECH records in the clear does not make the situation significantly worse.

-Clearly, DNSSEC (if the client validates and hard fails) is a defense against this form of attack, but DoH/DPRIVE are also defenses against DNS attacks by attackers on the local network, which is a common case where ClientHello and SNI encryption are desired.
-Moreover, as noted in the introduction, SNI encryption is less useful without encryption of DNS queries in transit via DoH or DPRIVE mechanisms.
+Clearly, DNSSEC (if the client validates and hard fails) is a defense against this form of attack, but encrypted DNS transport is also a defenses against DNS attacks by attackers on the local network, which is a common case where ClientHello and SNI encryption are desired.
+Moreover, as noted in the introduction, SNI encryption is less useful without encryption of DNS queries in transit mechanisms.

 ## Client Tracking